iter8-tools/docs/docs/tutorials/integrations/kserve-mm/blue-green.md

         The `initialize` template for `trafficStrategy: mirror`.
 First, it configures the Istio service mesh to route all requests to the primary model (`wisdom-0`).
 Second, it defines a routing policy that will be used by Iter8 when it observes new/candidate versions (or their promotion).
 This routing policy continutes to send all traffic to the primary version, but also mirrors it to the candidate version.
 Responses from the candidate are ignored.

 ??? note "Verifying Network Configuration"
     In all cases, when just the primary model is deployed, all inference requests should be sent to it.
-Ypu can test using a tool such as `grpcurl`.
+You can test using a tool such as `grpcurl`.

 ## Deploy a Candidate Model